 \subsection{Rate Region and Power Region}

-For characterizing the rate region and power region of NOMASC, an analytical form of performance metric sentence similarity and SSIM needs to be given.
+For characterizing the rate region and power region of the NOMASC, an analytical form of performance metric sentence similarity and SSIM needs to be determined.
 Following the approach in \cite{seminoma}, a generalized logistic function is employed for fitting the curve: